JoaquinFontaana/ChessGame/README.md

 - Server-side logic with Express
 - An AI opponent with different levels of difficulty

-## Contributions

-Contributions to this project are welcome.
-If you have any ideas or suggestions, feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.